mjtryhorn/enjector/README.md

 ### Default Build on UNIX/MacOSX

 	$ cmake .       -- Creates release version of Makefiles.
-	$ make          -- Perform the default build of the main server, core unit tests and core benchmark tests.
+	$ make          -- Perform the release build of the main server, core unit tests and core benchmark tests.

 Or Debug versions

 	$ cmake -DCMAKE_BUILD_TYPE=Debug .     -- Create debug versions of Makefiles.
-	$ make          -- Perform the default build of the main server, core unit tests and core benchmark tests.
+	$ make          -- Perform the debug build of the main server, core unit tests and core benchmark tests.

 ### To run Enjector